OLA5 Assembly Guide

 Place Q1 so that the side with the writing faces the bottom of the PCB.

 The positive lead of LED5 is longer.
 Flip the board over and place the LED from the bottom of the board.
-Insert it until the flat part of the leads and then bend it toward where the front panel will be.
+Insert it until the flat part of the leads touches the PCB, and then bend it toward where the front panel will be.
+Solder from the opposite side of the PCB and trim the leads.

 Place Large Caps